siran/writing/books/A Maxwell Universe/A Maxwell Universe - Part II/A Maxwell Universe - 215 Classical Discreteness.md

 One of the greatest achievements of early quantum theory was predicting the *discrete* energy levels of the hydrogen atom, known as the *Rydberg series*.

-In [] Isaac Newton had showed using a prism that all the colors of the rainbow are contained in sunlight.
+In 1704 Isaac Newton showed, using a prism, that all the colors of the rainbow are contained in sunlight.

 When doing the same experiment with a neon light, for example, or with hydrogen -the most abundant element in the known universe- is it easily seen that neither neon light nor hydrogen light contain all the colors as apparently did sunlight.

-These very specific colors emitted by excited atoms constitute the spectrum.
+These very specific colors emitted by excited atoms constitute "the spectrum" of the atom.

+## Color is Energy

 Here, color is not a representation of energy — it *is* energy, directly perceived as visible light color; also called "electromagnetic frequency".
-If we examine closely (not even too closely, naked eye is enough) the spectrum of sunlight, it is readily evident that it is not continuous, and that there are gaps in the visible spectrum of light.
+If we examine closely (not even too closely, naked eye is enough) the spectrum of sunlight, it is readily evident that it is not "continuous", and that there are gaps in the visible spectrum of light.
+These gaps in the spectrum, seen as discrete integer numbers, is what gave rise to "quantum mechanics" that could explain, with astonishg detail, many "discrete" features not explained by classical "continuos" theories, like electromagnetism.

-These "gaps" in the full spectrum tell us what is the composition of the sun, as every element has its particular "spectral signature".
+These "gaps" in the full spectrum of sunlight tell us what is the composition of the sun, as every element has its particular "spectral signature".

 ## The Rydberg Series